Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - Queryable by coach, team, or senior coach with audit trail support

+- ## GameFeedback Table
+Stores coach-submitted game reflections and analysis from the SkillSelectPage.

+- Fields:
+  - FeedbackID (PartitionKey): Unique identifier for each feedback entry
+  - CoachID: Links to submitting coach
+  - CoachName: Snapshot at time of entry (not dynamically fetched later)
+  - TeamID: Links to relevant team
+  - TeamName: Snapshot at time of entry
+  - Date: Game date (coach-selected, defaults to today's date)
+  - Notes: Free-text game analysis, guided by prompts (“What went well?
+What needs work?”)
+  - createdBy: Identity of record creator
+  - createdAt: Timestamp of creation

+- Editable and deletable only by the coach who submitted it
+- Queryable by coach, team, or senior coach dashboard
+- Future version may use text analysis to suggest lessons or detect performance trends

  - **Media:** Media assets are stored in Azure Blob Storage under structured folders:
  	- Images: `media/images/{LessonID}/` or `media/images/{SkillCategory}/`
  	- Videos: `media/videos/{LessonID}/` or `media/videos/{SkillCategory}/`